jsutil37/jsutil/README.md

 - All code is async and does not use document.write()

 # Roadmap
+- TODO: use ES6 modules and avoid using the global namespace
 - Support functions for custom Tags for custom components as allowed by the HTML spec